 Medicines in School

-The school is able to administer medication to a child if it is a prescribed medicine.
+The school is not able to administer medication to a child.
 Please speak to the School Office for further information.
-If your child is asthmatic or on other long-term medication, please seek the advice of the Headteacher.
+If your child is asthmatic or on other long-term medication, please seek the advice of the School Office.

 Unless children have been asked by their teacher to bring particular items into school, toys, etc. should be kept at home.
 We do our best to ensure that all items that are handed in are returned to the owner.
 All personal property must be marked with owner’s name.
 The school cannot be held responsible for loss or damage although every effort will be made to find lost property.